Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 Why choose an upholstered bed?

 When creating a dreamy bedroom with a high-end feel, look to design professionals for inspiration and trends – even if you don’t have the same budget.
 The first thing you’ll notice is the use of an upholstered bed and mixed furniture pieces in most designs.
-In case you hadn’t heard the news, the days of buying full sets of furniture are gone!
+In case you haven’t heard the news, the days of buying full sets of furniture are over!

 Rejecting matching furniture goes for every space in your home, but you’re here because you want to know if an upholstered bed is the right choice for you.
 If it’s time to update the bedrooms in your home and you need some help making decisions, I’m going to share all the reasons why I loved this particular bed so much I bought it twice!

 Avoids the matching furniture problem